ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 +++
 Metaprogramming, or the ability to inspect, modify and generate code at compile-time (as opposed to reflection, which is runtime introspection of code), has slowly been gaining momentum.
 Programmers are finally admitting that, after [accidentally inventing turing complete template systems](https://en.wikipedia.org/wiki/Template_metaprogramming), maybe we should just have proper first-class support for generating code.
 [Rust has macros](https://doc.rust-lang.org/1.2.0/book/macros.html), Zig has [built-in compile time expressions](https://ziglang.org/documentation/master/#Compile-Time-Expressions), Nim lets you [rewrite the AST](https://nim-lang.org/docs/macros.html) however you please, and [dependent types](https://en.wikipedia.org/wiki/Dependent_type) have been cropping up all over the place.
 However, with great power comes ~~great responsibility~~ undecidable type systems, whose undefined behavior may involve summoning eldritch abominations from the Black Abyss of Rěgne Ūt.

 One particular place where metaprogramming is particularly useful is low-level, high-performance code, which is what [Terra](http://terralang.org/) was created for.
 The idea behind Terra is that, instead of crafting ancient runes inscribed with infinitely nested variadic templates, just replace the whole thing with an actual turing-complete language, like say, [Lua](https://www.lua.org/) (technically including [LuaJIT](http://luajit.org/) extensions for FFI).
-This all sounds nice, and no longer requires a circle of salt to ward off demonic syntax, which Terra's website is quick to point out, espousing the magical wonders of replacing your metaprogramming system with an actual scripting language:
+This all sounds nice, and no longer requires a circle of salt to ward off demonic syntax.
+Terra's website is quick to point this out, espousing the magical wonders of replacing your metaprogramming system with an actual scripting language:

 > In Terra, we just gave in to the trend of making the meta-language of C/C++ more powerful and replaced it with a real programming language, Lua.
 >